How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Let’s take a look at various factors that shape sales compensation:

 For example, a person working as an entry-level sales representative at a manufacturing company will be compensated less than a person working as an entry-level sales representative at an IT company.
+It is easily a $20,000 gap in the average pay.

 Moreover, the compensation packages depend on: